Rwanda

 different sectors.
 Following GGGI’s support and advisory

-assistance, the Government of Rwanda institutionalized the Rwanda Green Fund (FONERWA), strengthening its capacity to mobilize finance for green growth projects and initiatives.
+Assistance, the Government of Rwanda institutionalized the Rwanda Green Fund (FONERWA), strengthening its capacity to mobilize finance for green growth projects and initiatives.
 Through the National Roadmap for Green Secondary City Development, GGGI in Rwanda leads efforts to mainstream green growth principles in urban development to foster nationwide green urbanization.

 GGGI also supported the Rwanda Housing Authority to